devtut/generate/docs/csharp/xdocument-and-the-system-xml-linq-namespace.md

 ---
-metaTitle: "XDocument and the System.Xml.Linq namespace"
+metaTitle: "C# | XDocument and the System.Xml.Linq namespace"
 description: "Generate an XML document, Modify XML File, Generate an XML document using fluent syntax"
 ---